National LGBT Chamber of Commerce

-The National LGBT Chamber of Commerce (NGLCC) is a U.S. not-for-profit advocacy group that aims to expand the economic opportunities and advancement of the LGBT business community.
+The National LGBT Chamber of Commerce (NGLCC) is a U.S. based nonprofit advocacy organization focused on promoting economic opportunities of the LGBT business community.
 Its headquarters are in NW in Washington, D.C.
-NGLCC is the exclusive certifying body for LGBT-owned businesses known as LGBT Business Enterprises (LGBTBEs), and advocates for LGBT business inclusion in corporate and government supplier diversity programs.
-In October 2017, the organization changed its name from the National Gay & Lesbian Chamber of Commerce to National LGBT Chamber of Commerce to better reflect the entire LGBT business community it serves.
+The NGLCC serves as the official certifying body for LGBT-owned businesses, referred to as LGBT Business Enterprises (LGBTBEs).
+The organization also supports the inclusion of these businesses in corporate and government supplier diversity programs.
+In October 2017, it changed its name from the National Gay & Lesbian Chamber of Commerce to National LGBT Chamber of Commerce to reflect broader representation within the LGBT community.